 - Inner tubes

-I would personally suggest that you start with a leisure bike like beach cruisers, they are easy to restore and you would have fun using them as well.
-Look around for garage sales in the neighborhood, you will definitely find something worthwhile there.
-We got an old racing bike, but I suggest that you go with the cruisers, they will be easier!
+I suggest that you start with a leisure bike like a beach cruiser.
+They are easy to restore and you would have fun using them as well.
+Look around for garage sales in the neighborhood.
+You will definitely find something worthwhile there.
+I got an old racing bike, but cruisers are easier to work with.

 Keep a Record of Everything

-The toughest part here is removing the old paint off the bike, you will need a primer for that.
-The primer will be directly applied to the bare metal for quality adhesion, we want the bike to feel very smooth when we are finished.
-Going through this bike restoration will definitely make you feel like an archaeologist, I for sure felt like one.
+The toughest part here is removing the old paint off the bike.
+You will need a primer for that.
+The primer will be directly applied to the bare metal for quality adhesion.
+You will need two items:

 - Chemical Paint Strippers